Sunrise Movement: Meeting with Senator Feinstein

 In February 2019, several San Francisco Bay Area children along with their adult sponsors met with Senator Dianne Feinstein to urge her to vote to support Green New Deal legislation.
-Feinstein told the children that she is working on an alternative bill, and that she could not support the proposed legislation which she believes is "unworkable" and has no chance of passing the Republican-controlled Senate.
-However, she allowed that she might vote for it as a symbolic gesture.
+Feinstein told the children that she was working on an alternative bill and that she could not support the proposed legislation, which she believed was "unworkable" and had no chance of passing the Republican-controlled Senate.
+However she allowed that she might vote for it as a symbolic gesture.
 The Sunrise Movement shared a video of the interaction, shortened so that it "focused on clips of the most tense moments" via social media and on its website.
 The shortened version has been viewed more than three million times.
 Sunrise also later posted the longer, unedited video on Facebook, resulting in controversy over whether the short version emphasized scenes intended to make Feinstein appear less sympathetic to the viewer.
-Senator Feinstein characterized the discussion as "spirited", while the executive director of the Sunrise movement said that Feinstein's treatment of the students was evidence that the Democratic Party required "fundamental change".
+Senator Feinstein characterized the discussion as "spirited", whilst the executive director of the Sunrise movement said that Feinstein's treatment of the children was evidence that the Democratic Party required "fundamental change".

 Road to a Green New Deal Tour

 In April 2019, the Sunrise Movement held their Road to a Green New Deal Tour.
 The tour was intended to garner support for the Green New Deal resolution, introduced in Congress by Representative Alexandria Ocasio-Cortez and Senator Ed Markey in February 2019.
 The tour spanned 8 cities and over 200 town halls, featuring local politicians, activists, and leading figures in the climate movement speaking about the importance of a Green New Deal and how to achieve it.
 The Road to a Green New Deal Tour kicked off in Boston with the lineup of speakers including Senator Ed Markey, Representative Ayanna Pressley, Sunrise co-founder Varshini Prakash, Reverend Mariama White-Hammond, and more leaders from the community speaking at the Strand Theater in Dorchester.
-It concluded in Washington, DC, at Howard University.
+It concluded in Washington, D.C., at Howard University.
 Speakers included Senator Bernie Sanders, Representative Alexandria Ocasio-Cortez, journalist Naomi Klein, and Justice Democrats co-founder Alex Rojas.